Skip to main content

 Cybersecurity Framework: ID.AM-3; ID.AM-4

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

-Task P-14 Risk Assessment- System
+Task P-14 Risk Assessment - System

 Conduct a system-level risk assessment to identify, prioritize, and document risks associated with the operation and use of the system.
 Update the risk assessment results on an ongoing basis.

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

+The RMF Prepare Step Task P-14 is crucial for conducting risk assessment and updating the results on an ongoing basis.
 CMS Risk Management and Reporting provides information on any potential security and privacy risks to CMS information and system.
-The CMS Cyber Risk Management Plan lays the foundation for modernizing CMS approach to identifying and mitigating security and privacy risks associated with the operation of CMS FISMA systems.
-CMS implements CSRAP a security and risk assessment program for CMS FISMA systems that aligns with ISPG strategies and the strategic goal of risk-based program management.
-The CMS ISRA documents the overall risk to a system and potential risk reduction strategies.
+The CMS Cyber Risk Management Plan lays the foundation for modernizing CMS' approach to identifying and mitigating security and privacy risks associated with the operation of CMS FISMA systems.
+CMS implements a Cybersecurity and Risk Assessment Program (CSRAP) for CMS FISMA systems that aligns with ISPG strategies and the strategic goal of risk-based program management.
+The CMS Information System Risk Assessment (ISRA) documents the overall risk to a system and potential risk reduction strategies.

 Cybersecurity Framework: ID.RA; ID.SC-2

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Task P-15 Requirements Definitions